subinabid/blog/_posts/2023-12-06-superbikes.md

 ---
 layout: post
 title: Should you buy an exotic bike in India?
-tags: bike, triumph
+categories: Bike
-categories: bike
+tags: Bike Triumph
 ---

 I bought my first bike in 2010 - TVS Apache RTR 160 and it has been a fun bike to drive.
 After 13 years, I decided to upgrade and bought a Triumph Speed 400.
 You can read the entire experience in the previous [blog]({% post_url 2023-10-21-triumph %}).
 The ownership experience makes me think if I should have bought a Triumph or any other exotic bike in India.
 I am not sure if this can be extrapolated to all brands, but I am sure this is the case with Triumph.